-A serious health condition can qualify as an illness, injury, impairment, or physical or mental condition.
-It has to involve inpatient care in a hospital, hospice, or residential medical care facility, or some kind of continuing treatment by a health care provider.
+An illness, injury, impairment, or physical or mental condition may qualify as a serious health condition.
+The condition has to involve inpatient care in a hospital, hospice, or residential medical care facility, or some kind of continuing treatment by a health care provider.

 This continuing treatment has to keep the patient out of work or school for at least three days in a row, including weekends and holidays.
 Continuing treatment also has to involve follow-up care by a health care provider-two visits in the first 30 days, with the first visit within seven days of the first day of incapacity.
-Exceptions are made to this three-day requirement in the case of treatment for chronic conditions, like asthma or diabetes, and in the case of treatment for pregnancy.
+Exceptions are made to this three-day requirement in the case of treatment for chronic conditions, such as asthma or diabetes, and in the case of treatment for pregnancy.